Skip to main content

 More Search Options

 Patients who need valve replacements and are considered high-risk now have an alternative: small-incision surgery known as TAVR Transcatheter Heart Valve Replacement.
+Einstein Healthcare Network's cardiothoracic surgery team was the first to offer transcatheter aortic valve replacement in Philadelphia.

 Aortic stenosis is the most common valvular heart disease in the U.S. Without treatment, severe cases may result in death.